ersoyugur/strawpoll-votebot/README.md

 # Strawpoll Bot

-- This bot is fixed version of Strawpoll Bot from milkdrop, it doesn't support if checkboxes are string with spaces
+- This bot is fixed version of Strawpoll Bot from milkdrop, Bot from milkdrop doesn't support if checkboxes are string with spaces

 ![](/img/strawpoll1.jpg)